joelguittet/mender-stm32l4a6-zephyr-example/README.md

 First retrieve [mender-artifact](https://docs.mender.io/downloads#mender-artifact) tool.

-Change VERSION to `0.2`, rebuild and sign the firmware using the following commands.
+Change `VERSION.txt` file to `0.2`, rebuild and sign the firmware using the following commands.
 We previously used `hex` file because it is required to flash the device, but we now use `bin` file that is required for the mender-mcu-client:

 ```
 west build -b nucleo_l4a6zg path/to/mender-stm32l4a6-zephyr-example
-$HOME/zephyrproject/bootloader/mcuboot/scripts/imgtool.py sign --key $HOME/zephyrproject/bootloader/mcuboot/root-rsa-2048.pem --header-size 0x200 -S 0x7E000 --align 8 --version $(head -n1 path/to/mender-stm32l4a6-zephyr-example/VERSION) build/zephyr/zephyr.bin build/zephyr/zephyr-signed.bin
+$HOME/zephyrproject/bootloader/mcuboot/scripts/imgtool.py sign --key $HOME/zephyrproject/bootloader/mcuboot/root-rsa-2048.pem --header-size 0x200 -S 0x7E000 --align 8 --version $(head -n1 path/to/mender-stm32l4a6-zephyr-example/VERSION.txt) build/zephyr/zephyr.bin build/zephyr/zephyr-signed.bin
 ```

 Then create a new artifact using the following command line:

 ```
-path/to/mender-artifact write rootfs-image --compression none --device-type mender-stm32l4a6-zephyr-example --artifact-name mender-stm32l4a6-zephyr-example-v$(head -n1 path/to/mender-stm32l4a6-zephyr-example/VERSION) --output-path build/zephyr/mender-stm32l4a6-zephyr-example-v$(head -n1 path/to/mender-stm32l4a6-zephyr-example/VERSION).mender --file build/zephyr/zephyr-signed.bin
+path/to/mender-artifact write rootfs-image --compression none --device-type mender-stm32l4a6-zephyr-example --artifact-name mender-stm32l4a6-zephyr-example-v$(head -n1 path/to/mender-stm32l4a6-zephyr-example/VERSION.txt) --output-path build/zephyr/mender-stm32l4a6-zephyr-example-v$(head -n1 path/to/mender-stm32l4a6-zephyr-example/VERSION.txt).mender --file build/zephyr/zephyr-signed.bin
 ```

 Upload the artifact `mender-stm32l4a6-zephyr-example-v0.2.mender` to the mender server and create a new deployment.